techizone-Jenkins-org/Jenkins-Maven-LAB/01.MVN_buid-Artifact/README.md

-# Jenkins-Parameter-Lab
+# Jenkins-Maven-Lab
-Parameterize the Jenkins JOB
+Build the JAVA App using Maven Tool